 If the MacBook Air is lost or stolen, Spartanburg School District Seven will not be responsible for any personal information stored on the device that may be compromised, including credit card numbers and other personal information.

 Inspection

-Staff may randomly select students and ask them to provide their MacBook Air for inspection for loss, damage or inappropriate use.
+Staff may randomly select students and ask them to provide their MacBook Air for inspection.

 Procedure for Reloading Applications